2021 Conference Courses

 This course is inspired by the June 2016 incident in Orlando, Florida where 49 people were killed and 53 were injured by an active killer in a downtown nightclub.
 This course will consist of classroom, live fire range, live fire shoot house, and simunition force on force training.
 The course is designed to prepare officers responding to a critical incident and the UNKNOWN.
 This course will cover response, approach, communication, while dealing with an active killer incident.
 Students will be prepared for single man entry all the way up to a four man entry on an active killer.
 This course is geared to be a stimulus overload for the student to put them in the closest scenario possible to the real thing.
 Students will learn first hand from instructors who have been involved in active killer scenarios one of them being the Club Pulse incident.
 In a critical incident and officer is going to do two things.
 They are going to either rise to their level of training, or they are going to fall to their level of training.
 Our mission is to prepare them to rise to that level because in a critical incident you're going to revert back to your training.
 That's exactly what this class is built for.
 We will take the student and put them in real world scenarios where they will have to make split second decisions, under stress, with a stimulus overload, and push forward towards the threat and ENGAGE.

-- Notepad and Pen - Duty belt, drop leg holster, battle belt - Handgun w/3 magazines - Rifle w/3 magazines - Vest or outer carrier - Helmet if you carry one for duty - Gloves if you carry them for duty - Training clothing and footwear - 150 rounds of frangible handgun and rifle ammunition - 150 rounds of regular handgun and rifle ammunition - An open mind to learn something new and good attitude
+- Notepad and Pen - Duty belt, drop leg holster, battle belt - Handgun w/3 magazines - Rifle w/3 magazines - Vest or outer carrier - Helmet if you carry one for duty - Gloves if you carry them for duty - Training clothing and footwear - 150 rounds of frangible handgun and rifle ammunition - 150 rounds of frangible handgun and rifle ammunition.
+50 rounds of simunition ammo (pistol or rifle) and simunition or other brand conversion kit for pistol or rifle - An open mind to learn something new and good attitude

 This isn't your stand on a firing line and shoot two handed tiny little groups.
 We'll teach you to survive gun play, not target shoot, shooting one handed from 6-15 feet, with and without movement.
 A majority of these skills were used by OSS agents and two US Army Ranger units.